vonemed/Ares/README.md

 A game engine, written on C++, with a use of OpenGL.

-The arcitecture uses Component Entity System
+The architecture uses Component Entity System